lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

     )
     output = llama2_prompt(
         {
-            "system": "How are you?",
+            "system": "You are a helpful assistant.",
-            "instruction": "You are a helpful assistant."
+            "instruction": "How are you?"
         },
         output_type={"my_response": "string"}
     )